Speiger/Primitive-Collections/README.md

 	- matchAny/matchNone/matchAll: Allows to find elements in a collection.
 	- count: counts all valid elements in a collection.
 	- forEach: Allows to input a second element into a forEach move allowing for more flexibility for Method References
+	- reduce/limit/peek/distinct: Light Versions of the Stream variant, to reduce Stream usage.
 - Collection:
 	- containsAny: Allows to test if another collection contains an of the elements of the tested collection.
 	- primitiveStream: Provides access to the closest Java Stream Type.